Um alle Funktionen des Forums nutzen zu können, sollten Sie sich registrieren. Wenn Sie schon regstriert sind, sollten Sie sich anmelden.

 Release View

-The following card has been added to Release View targeting an Alpha 3.20.0 release:
+The following cards have been added to Release View:

-Building, balancing, and implementing Crusader Industries' light bomber, the A1 Spirit, into the game.
+Building, balancing, and implementing Anvil's heavy fighter, the F8C Lightning, into the game.

 That's all for this week!
 Join the discussion on Spectrum, and check out the Roadmap Companion Guide for more information on the Star Citizen Public Roadmap.